-Accommodation – Sweden is not a cheap destination and finding a cheap place to book can be a slight challenge.
+Accomodation - Sweden is not a budget destination and finding a cheap place to book can be a slight challenge.
 Bed in a dorm room in hostels in the bigger cities will cost you around $25 USD per night.
 Booking a private room in a mid-range hotel will cost you around $80 USD and a room in a nice hotel with breakfast will start at about $130 USD per night in Gothenburg or $180 USD in Stockholm.
 There are significant price differences between hotels in the cities or the countryside.
-Staying central will reduce your travel costs, however, if you are not location dependent, then book an Airbnb for as little as $40 USD per night for a private room.
-Sweden has some amazing unique hotels and if your budget can handle it, then you should definitely book the 72 Hour Cabin!
+Staying in the bigger cities will reduce your travel costs, however, if you are not location dependent, then book an Airbnb for as little as $40 USD per night for a private room.
+Sweden has some amazing unique hotels and if you have the budget, then you should definitely book the 72 Hour Cabin!

 Transportation - If you plan on visiting more than one region or city in Sweden, then I’d recommend renting a car.
 You can either rent a car from a local on gomore.se or have a look at the car rental places.
 Expect to pay at least $25 USD per day and a full tank for a regular car will cost you around $60 USD.
-Parking in the cities is very expensive – in Stockholm it’s at least $50 USD per day and in Gothenburg around $20 per day.
+Parking in the cities is very expensive – in Stockholm, it’s at least $50 USD per day and in Gothenburg around $20 per day.
 It all depends on location and can be free/cheaper outside the city.
 Trains and buses are very expensive in Sweden.
-A 90 minute ticket in Gothenburg costs $3 USD and in Stockholm a 75 minute ticket will set you back for $4.5 USD.
-Both cities are very walk-able though, so if you live central you won’t pay so much for public transport.
+A 90-minute ticket in Gothenburg costs $3 USD and in Stockholm, a 75-minute ticket will set you back for $4.5 USD.
+Both cities are very walkable though, so if you live centrally you won’t pay so much for public transport.